Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Numerical comparison

+Before moving on to a comparison with the Petrov-Galerkin MsFEMs with oversampling, let us discuss a phenomenon in Fig.~\ref{fig:Gal-vs-Gni} and~\ref{fig:MsFEM-tests} known as the `resonance effect' in the literature, preventing convergence of the MsFEM if the coarse scale~$H$ is close to~$\varepsilon$.
+Upon further decreasing~$H$, convergence is found only when~$H$ is sufficiently small with respect to the microscale~$\varepsilon$, in which case we are in the regime of classical FEMs.
+From a theoretical point of view, this is explained by the term~$\sqrt{\varepsilon/H}$ in the error estimate~\eqref{eq:msfem-error-estimate} (or~$\varepsilon/H$ for the MsFEM-lin with oversampling; see~\cite{efendiev_convergence_2000}).
+We note that the same error estimate was obtained in~\cite{le_bris_msfem_2013} for the MsFEM-CR (without oversampling).
+Figure~\ref{fig:MsFEM-tests} shows that the resonance effect is more pronounced for the MsFEM-lin with oversampling than for the MsFEM-CR with oversampling.

-We consider in Fig.~\ref{fig:MsFEM-tests} the PG-MsFEM variant with oversampling, which is completely equivalent to its non-intrusive implementation by virtue of Lemma~\ref{lem:gen-MsFEM-PG-eff}.
-It does not, however, coincide with the non-intrusive G-MsFEM.
+We consider next in Fig.~\ref{fig:MsFEM-tests} MsFEMs with the two different oversampling strategies of Sec.~\ref{sec:gen-framework}: \DOF-continuous and \DOF-extended oversampling.
+The PG-MsFEM variant, with or without oversampling, is completely equivalent to its non-intrusive implementation by virtue of Lemma~\ref{lem:gen-MsFEM-PG-eff}.
+With oversampling, however, it does not coincide with the (intrusive or non-intrusive) G-MsFEM.

 With oversampling, the matrices of the linear systems for the G-MsFEM and PG-MsFEM are different; Lemma~\ref{lem:IBP-bubbles-gen} does not apply.
 The result is that the differences $u_H^{\varepsilon,\mathsf{G}} - u_H^{\varepsilon,\mathsf{PG}}$ are larger than the differences $u_H^{\varepsilon,\mathsf{G}} - u_H^{\varepsilon,\text{\sf G-ni}}$.
 This is reflected in the numerical errors of the methods.
 We show the errors of the PG-MsFEM and the G-MsFEM with respect to the reference solution~$u^\varepsilon_h$ in Fig.~\ref{fig:MsFEM-tests}.
-(The non-intrusive G-MsFEM shown in Fig.~\ref{fig:Gal-vs-Gni} is too close to the G-MsFEM to be distinguishable on the scale of Fig.~\ref{fig:MsFEM-tests}.)
-The G-MsFEM without oversampling is also shown to illustrate the effect of using oversampling.
-Although clear differences in the performance of the Galerkin and Petrov-Galerkin MsFEMs (with oversampling) can be observed, these differences are small and both MsFEM approaches have a comparable accuracy.
-There is no systematic disadvantage in choosing the non-intrusive PG-MsFEM over the (intrusive or non-intrusive) G-MsFEM.
-Moreover, the non-periodic test case again shows the robustness of the non-intrusive MsFEM when going beyond the setting of periodic homogenization.
+(The non-intrusive G-MsFEM is too close to the G-MsFEM to be distinguishable on the scale of Fig.~\ref{fig:MsFEM-tests} for all MsFEMs except the MsFEM with \DOF-extended oversampling.)
+The G-MsFEM without oversampling is also shown to highlight the effect of oversampling.

+Let us first consider the two different oversampling strategies.
+For all Galerkin MsFEMs, it is clear that the \DOF-continuous variant performs (much) better than the \DOF-extended variant.
+For the Petrov-Galerkin MsFEMs, the difference between the two oversampling strategies is smaller, but the \DOF-continuous version of oversampling continues to perform better over all.